Baptistry Care & Use

 - It can create a safety hazard for children.

-- The water may need to be sanitized.
+- The water will need to be cleaned AND sanitized.

 If You Keep Your Baptistry Filled all the time